SMARTlab-Purdue/robotarium-rendezvous-RSSDOA/README.md

 # Multi-Robot Consensus based Rendezvous in Robotarium

-This repository contains the Matlab source codes (to use in Robotarium platform) of various rendezvous controllers for consensus control in a multi-agent / multi-robot system.
+This repository contains the Matlab source codes (to use in Robotarium platform) of various rendezvous controllers from the state-of-the-art of consensus control in a multi-agent / multi-robot system.
+In addition, we propose a consensus controller using wireless netowrk measurements which uses the Received Signal Strength (RSS) measurements and the Direction of Arrival (DOA) of wireless signals estimated using the RSS measurements.

 Robotarium is a remotely accessible multi-robot experiment testbed provided by the Georgia Tech. https://www.robotarium.gatech.edu/